radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/create-an-environment.md

 ### Form submission failure

-If there is an issue with the form submission, you will receive an error message that the new environment creation failed and the new environment will no longer be visible in the environment list on the *Environments* home screen.
+If there is an issue with the form submission, an error message states that the new environment creation failed and the new environment will no longer be visible in the environment list on the *Environments* home screen.
 Select **Dismiss** to close the error message and proceed to restart the workflow to create a new environment.

 ### Failure to create new environment

-If there is an error and the environment cannot be created, the environment status will switch from "Creating" to "Creation Failed".
+If there is an error and the environment cannot be created, the environment status changes to "Creation Failed".

 Select the ellipsis (**...**) in line with the environment to display a list of options.
 Options include: